taunsquared/graphic-novel-thesis/ComicBookScript/2019-02-09_Script-Milestone2.md

 Suddenly Iri shrieks and goes completely white.
 Iri begins loudly broadcasting in the generic synthetic voices used by the Biononymous outside the privacy of their home structures.

-Iri: **"*This is an emergency broadcast from Green Haven Howes, we are under attack!
-Repeat, *WE ARE UNDER ATTA*--Aaaaaaaaahh!!!*"**
+Iri: **"*This is an emergency broadcast from Green Haven Howes, we are under attack!"**

 Iri collapses into a grey puddle as Asoka rushes over, face veil revealing their terror.

 Asoka: **"*Attack?!*"**

+Asoka scoops up Iri and begins running down the valley.

+Iri: **"Repeat, *WE ARE UNDER ATTA--*"**

-Asoka scoops up Iri and begins running down the valley, but Iri suddenly re-animates and broadcasts another voice not its own.
+Iri suddenly re-animates and broadcasts another voice not its own.

 Iri: **"Soka, stay away, don't come back!!"**